What are Mood Swings?

 Apart from operating as neurotransmitters, many biologically active peptides also function as gut hormones.
 Some of these neuropeptides control the impact of the gut microbiota on inflammatory processes, pain, brain function, and behavior.

-Fiber feeds the gut microbiota, and the gut microbiota is important to tryptophan metabolism, the precursor to serotonin production.
+Certain foods can heal the gut microbiota, and the gut microbiota is important to tryptophan metabolism, the precursor to serotonin production.
 Nearly 95 percent of serotonin, a neurotransmitter that contributes to feelings of happiness and wellbeing, is produced by gut cells.
 Serotonin is also linked to the regulation of gastrointestinal secretion, motility, and pain perception.
 At the same time, it also regulates cognition and mood in the brain.